Selling a website can be an overwhelming process, especially if you’ve never done it before.

 Flippa is one of the most popular platforms where you can sell a website with an organic search traffic easily and has been in business since 2009.

-They offer a wide range of services, including appraisals, escrow, and financing.
+They offer a wide range of third party services, including appraisals, escrow, and financing.

 While flippa is a great place to sell, it does have some downsides.